almet/markdown-doc/articles/dependency-injection.md

 		}
 	}

-When Alice eat an icecream, she always shose the strawberry one.
-Great, but, in practice, her mum want's let Alice give a try to other tastes !
+When Alice eats an icecream, she always choose the strawberry one.
+Great, but, one day, her mum want's Alice to try other tastes!

-Actually, with this code implementation, it's not really possible to change the eaten icecream
+Actually, with this code implementation, it's not really possible to change the eaten icecream.

 Inversion of Control (IoC)
 --------------------------